neel-i-singh/neel-i-singh.github.io/_pages/about.md

 - Under the mentorship of [Dr. Corrine Keet](https://www.med.unc.edu/pediatrics/people/corinne-keet-md-phd/) (UNC), I am developing a machine learning methedology to identify neighborhood-specific risk and protective factors linked to asthma occurrence and exacerbation using restricted NHIS, Census, and HUD data.

 - Working with [Dr. Monique Bethell](https://www.capitalareafoodnetwork.org/leadership) (Capital Area Food Network), I co-authored a community-engaged analysis of trends in Indigenous food soverignty.
-Our findings were presented at the *American Public Health Association 2024 Annual Meeting*.
+Dr. Bethell presented our findings were presented at the *American Public Health Association 2024 Annual Meeting*.

 ## teaching